opencog/tv-toolbox/README.md

 greater.
 The optimization algo is a mere bisective search (with some parameters to overcome the presence of noise).

-See figures (obtained with `itv-exp.hs`) showing the indefinite intervals for different strengths and counts (k=5000).
+See figures (obtained with `itv-exp.hs`) showing the indefinite intervals for different strengths, counts and lookaheads.

 ![](plots/itv-s_0.3_n_100_k_5000.png)
 ![](plots/itv-s_0.5_n_10_k_5000.png)